workingDog/StixToNeo4j/README.md

 Once the Neo4j csv files are generated, use the **doimport.sh** script to bulk import the files into a Neo4j graph database.

+See [Neo4j import-tool](http://neo4j.com/docs/operations-manual/3.2/tutorial/import-tool/) for how to use and customize the import tool for your OS.

 ### Status

-not ready do not use
+not ready

 Using Scala 2.12, Java 8 and SBT-0.13.15.